-When humidity takes over your summer, it’s not enough to rely on a frizz-reducing serum to tame your tresses.
-In the fight against frizz, your hairstyle is just as important as your styling products.
-Scroll through for seven looks that’ll save you from the dreaded puff!
+When hot and humid conditions take over, it’s not enough to rely on a frizz-reducing serum to tame your tresses.
+To keep your hair under control, it turns out that choosing a great hairstyle can sometimes be just as important as your styling products.

-The half braid takes care of what we like to call the "problem hair"—aka all of the pieces along your face that have a tendency to spring up at the first sign of moisture.
-Give them a little extra insurance with a dab of Wen's Sweet Almond Mint Anti-Frizz Styling Cream ($28).
+The half braid takes care of the pieces along your face that have a tendency to spring up at the first sign of moisture.
+Give the look a little extra insurance with a dab of Moroccanoil Hydrating Styling Cream ($13).

 If the conditions are really bad, why even bother with dry hair?
 Instead, embrace the wet look, and pull your hair back into a messy low braid.
-Tie it off at the base of your neck, and let the tail run free.
+Tie it off at the base of your neck with an elastic hair tie like this one from Goody ($4), and let the tail run free.

 Never underestimate the wonders of a good bun.
-A few strategically placed bobby pins and a little natural texture make this low bun work in any weather.
+A few strategically placed Conair bobby pins ($2) and a little natural texture make this high bun work in any weather.